corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ### Oracle

-The following DDL statements can be used to create a backup schema user `archive`:
+You can use the following DDL statements to create a backup schema user `archive`:

 ```
 create user archive identified by archive2 DEFAULT TABLESPACE users QUOTA unlimited ON users;